Hazardous Waste Management

 - Hazardous Materials Reuse Center

 - Points of Contact

-Annual Hazardous Waste Training is offered in the classroom by the MEMD during the Center’s Safety Awareness Campaign week.
+Annual Hazardous Waste Management Training is offered in the classroom by the MEMD during the Center’s Safety Awareness Campaign week.
 The training is also available through SATERN.
-The training is required annually for hazardous waste generators, satellite accumulation area points of contact, personnel responsible for any outdoor storage of potentially polluting materials, and their supervisors.
-To access the training, go to the SATERN web site and browse the course catalogue.
-The 2017 hazardous waste management training slides (for reference only) are available as well.
+The training is required annually for hazardous waste generators, satellite accumulation area points of contact and personnel responsible for any outdoor storage of potentially polluting materials.
+To access the training, go to the SATERN web site and browse the course catalogue for course GSFC-SH-HWMT14.
+The 2020 hazardous waste management training slides (for reference only) are available as well.

 Some general hazardous waste guidelines are listed below: